curl/everything-curl/GUIDELINES.md

 ## Avoid the short forms of dir and repo

-They are rather called "directory" and "respository"
+They are rather called "directory" and "repository"

 ## Internet with a capital I